 - North Side Clinic Available Monday-Friday 8.30am-4pm; Saturday 8.30am-12pm.
 Tel: (345) 947 9525.

-with breastfeeding, sleep education and even caring for the baby, doing
+Island Doula offers several postpartum care packages which include emotional support, help with breastfeeding, sleep education and even caring for the baby, doing laundry and running errands.

 Postpartum Mental Health

 Motherhood is a time that brings great joy; bonding with your baby, taking on an exciting new role and loving someone else more than you could ever imagine.
 However, as many as 80% of new mothers experience a range of other emotions too.
 They may feel that they are not bonding with their baby, have extreme mood swings or be very tearful.
-All of these emotions are completely normal within the first two weeks of giving birth and are often referred to as the Baby Blues.
-With time, patience, good self care and support from family and friends, symptoms will often gradually disappear within a few weeks of giving birth.
+All these emotions are completely normal within the first two weeks of giving birth and are often referred to as the Baby Blues.
+With time, patience, good self-care, and support from family and friends, symptoms will often gradually disappear within a few weeks of giving birth.

 In some cases, these emotions and thoughts last more than two weeks postpartum and present as anger, guilt, sadness, appetite and sleep disturbances, irritability or thoughts of harming baby or yourself.
-If you experience any of these feeling, you may be suffering from a Perinatal Mood and Anxiety Disorder (PMAD) and you should seek help immediately.
+If you experience any of these feeling, you may be suffering from a Perinatal Mood and Anxiety Disorder (PMAD), and you should seek help immediately.
 PMADs are temporary and treatable.
 The first step is identifying there is a problem and then seeking proper help.
 It is important for new mothers to understand they are not alone and not to blame.
 With the correct treatment you will feel well again.
 If you suspect you are suffering from a PMAD, please contact your GP or a mental health professional.

-For more information checkout Cayman Parent's article on Perinatal Mood & Anxiety Disorders Signs, Symptoms & Help Available.
+For more information check out Cayman Parent's article on Perinatal Mood & Anxiety Disorders Signs, Symptoms & Help Available.